james-caldwell1981/docker/general_python/README.md

 - change `local/python-ssh` by your custom desired image name
 - change `pythonssh` by your custom desired username
 - change `sshpass` by your custom desired user password

-## TODO

-- Customize user/password by ENV variables or "secret file"
-- Set SSH log level for getting an output on `/var/log/auth.log`
-- Install sudo